MatinxHT/ChromaticityDotNet/README.md

 # ChromaticityDotNet

 ## About
-ChromaticityDotNet is a .Net Core SDK For Chromaticity programing,you can find some useful standard illuminant data in "ChromaticityDotNet.Model",cover color space conversion and color difference calculation in "ChromaticityDotNet.Controller".Or do any things you want .
+ChromaticityDotNet is a .Net Core SDK for chromaticity programming.
+You can find some useful standard illuminant data in 'ChromaticityDotNet.Model' and cover color space conversion and color difference calculations in 'ChromaticityDotNet.Controller.'
+You can also perform any other tasks you need.

 ## [NuGet packages](https://www.nuget.org/packages/ChromaticityDotNet)
 dotnet add package ChromaticityDotNet